roadiz/BaseTheme/README.md

 Webpack configuration works the same. `build/build/base.js` exports a common webpack configuration which you can override in `build/build/environments.js`

-Fell free to add other custom `NODE_ENV` like staging, testing...
+Feel free to add other custom `NODE_ENV` like staging, testing...

 ## Boilerplate